sandip1805/angular-expressjs-blog/README.md

-# react-blog
+# angular-expressjs-blog
-Blog in Reactjs with login and registration functionality
+Blog in Angular and Express with login and registration functionality